orcfax/docs/docs/FACT token/utility-token.md

 this total supply has been reserved for validator node rewards to incentivize participation.

+More information about the utility of the FACT token can be found in thr Orcfax [Economic Model][econmodel-1].

+[econmodel-1]: economic-model

 ## Utility 1: Payment

 The FACT token is used in the Orcfax network as the form of payment for the fees